Cortez Bonefish

 The Cortez Bonefish is a relatively small fish with long, slender, silvery, and slightly compressed body.
 Their anal and pectoral fins are orange in color.
 They have a conical head with a small, short, inferior mouth that does not reach the eyes, and a pointed overhanging snout.
 Their anal fin has 8 or 9 rays and a short base and found under the rear of the dorsal fin; their caudal fin is deeply forked; their dorsal fin has 17 to 19 rays and has a short base and is located mid-body; their pectoral fins have 18 to 19 rays and are low on the body; and, their pelvic fins have 10 to 12 rays and are located well behind the pectoral fins.
 Their fins do not have spines and their anal and dorsal fins do not have an extended filamentous ray (a key to identification).
 They have 15 to 18 gill rakers.
 They are covered with smooth mid-sized scales.
 Their lateral line is straight and runs the entire length of the body.

 The Cortez Bonefish is a demersal bottom dwelling schooling fish found in and around sandy substrata; they will sometimes come into very shallow water on sand flats at depths of less than 15 m (50 feet).
 Historically they are believed to reach a maximum of 36 cm (14.2 inches) in length.
-In May of 2019 I caught a 41.2 cm (16.2 inch) fish (and several others in excess of 36 cm) from within Magdalena Bay, Baja California Sur, extending this record.
-As of January 1, 2023, the International Game Fish Association world record stood at 0.77 kg (1 lb 11 oz), with the fish caught from San Diego Bay, California in May 2022.
+In May of 2019 my long time friend Dr. Larry Overman caught a 41.2 cm (16.2 inch) fish (and several others in excess of 36 cm) from within Magdalena Bay, Baja California Sur, extending this record.
+As of January 1, 2024, the International Game Fish Association world record stood at 0.77 kg (1 lb 11 oz), with the fish caught from San Diego Bay, California in May 2022.
 They are a pelagic species that travels and feeds in schools.
 For centuries this species was believed to be the Eastern Pacific Bonefish, Albula esuncula, however, based on DNA analysis and related studies conducted in 2011, the Cortez Bonefish it was deemed to be a different and a new-to-science species.
 The Cortez Bonefish is poorly studied with very limited information available about their lifestyle and behavioral patterns including specific details on age, growth, longevity, movement patterns, diet, habitat use, and reproduction.

 The Cortez Bonefish is a resident of Mexican waters of the Pacific Ocean but has a limited distribution being found along the west coast of Baja and throughout the Sea of Cortez.